isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3128.md

 ---
-title: 1.
-Digitalisation and Transformation of Transportation Management
+title: 3.
+Analyse the Impact of Customer Behaviour on Sales & Marketing Strategies
 permalink: /productivity-solutions-grant/solutionrepo/solution3128
 ---